Advanced Field Ornithology: Identification and Surveys by Sound and Recordings

-Mon June 3, 7-9pm, Okanagan College.
-(All students need to attend this evening session in order to be field ready for Tuesday morning)
+Mon May 30, 7-9pm, Classroom location TBA.
+(All students need to attend this evening session in order to be field ready for Tuesday morning.)

 Wed June 1, 5am-4:30pm

-A course outline is available upon request.
+A more detailed course schedule is available upon request.
 Email firstname.lastname@example.org

-Dr. Woods has been engaged in field research in British Columbia for more than 40 years.
-While his research has covered a wide range of taxa (birds, bats, bears, elk, ectoparasites) he has enjoyed observing birds throughout his career and is currently the eBird observation reviewer for the Cariboo-Chilcotin region.
+Dr. John Woods has been engaged in field research in British Columbia for more than 40 years.
+While his research has covered a wide range of taxa (birds, bats, bears, elk, ectoparasites) he has enjoyed observing birds throughout his career and volunteered for several years as the eBird regional reviewer for the Cariboo-Chilcotin.
+More recently, he was part of the sound annotation team that led to the bird sound recognition software in eBird’s Merlin app.
 John also participates in the continent-wide Breeding Bird Survey as a principal observer for a census route in the Chilcotin.
-As regional coordinator for the BC Breeding Bird Atlas in the Chilcotin and North Columbia Mountains, he organized three packhorse expeditions to study little-known alpine areas in the Itcha and Ilgachuz mountains.
-For many years, John held an active Master Bird Bander permit and helped to establish two bird-banding stations in BC.
-Since 2012, John has taught several 10-day credit courses (3rd year Biology) in field ornithology for the University of BC at Kelowna (2012, 2014-17) and an introductory course to field ornithology for the Columbia Mountains Institute of Applied Biology at Creston in 2017.
-John particularly enjoys sharing his fascination for field biology and has led numerous field trips focussed on bird research.
+As regional coordinator for the BC Breeding Bird Atlas in the Chilcotin and North Columbia Mountains, he organized three packhorse expeditions to study little-known alpine areas in the Itcha and Ilgatchuz mountains.
+For many years, John has held an active Master Bird Bander permit and helped to establish two bird-banding stations in BC.
+Currently he is part of a team studying the ecology and evolution of Canada Jays.
+John has taught several 10-day credit courses (3rd year Biology) in field ornithology for the University of BC at Kelowna (2012, 2014-19) and several courses in field ornithology for the Columbia Mountains.
+John particularly enjoys sharing his fascination for field biology and has led numerous field trips focused on bird research.

 Marc-Andre is the Head of Conservation Programs at Creston Valley Wildlife Management Area(CVWMA).
 He has volunteered and worked at CVWMA for nearly 20 years and has extensive experience with the identification of wetland birds in the Creston Valley.
 He started birdwatching at the age of 13 and continues to maintain a passion for the conservation of birds and their habitat.
 Marc-Andre is a trained wildlife biologist and enjoys spending time in the field monitoring and/or surveying amphibians, birds (of course!), reptiles, and invertebrates, (e.g. dragonflies and butterflies) …as well as plants.
 He regularly takes people and groups on field trips out in the wetland and especially loves getting people impassioned about wildlife through hands-on experiences.